maticnetwork/zkevm-docs/docs/PIL/permutation-arg.md

 id: permutation-arg
 title: Permutation Arguments
 sidebar_label: Permutation Arguments
-description: A description of Permutation Arguments and how they are used in PIL.
+description: This document describes Permutation Arguments and how they are used in Polynomial Identity Language.
 keywords:
-  - docs
   - polygon
   - PIL
-  - state
-  - machine
-  - Polygon zkEVM
+  - zkEVM
+  - permutation arguments

 ---

 ## Definition